FALLFEST 2025

 Time to register!

-Thursday October 3 through Sunday October 6, 2024
+Thursday October 9 through Sunday October 12, 2025

-We will have the delicious BBQ Potluck where PLP will bring the BBQ, sourdough bread and drinks, please bring a side dish or dessert.
-The Raffle is Saturday evening, and oh boy we’ve got some big prizes in the raffle including a Mad Mining 12v Puffer Drywasher, a vintage White’s Gold Detector, and of course, or should we say COARSE gold Nuggets, high dollar paydirt Gold Bags, silver bullion and much more!
+The 2025 Grand Raffle is going to be held Saturday evening, and we’ve got some really big prizes this year, including a Mad Mining 12v Puffer Drywasher, an AXIOM Detector, a week at SKOOKUM Gold Camp in Alaska and of course, or should we say COARSE gold Nuggets, high dollar paydirt Gold Bags, silver bullion and much more!

-The FREE Kids metal detecting hunt is back!
+FREE Kids metal detecting hunt is back!
 The kids really enjoy honing their metal detecting skills in the area prepared just for them.
 The smiles on their faces showed that they sure liked what they found!

 Cost for all 4 days is only $75 per person, Families $75 plus $20 per person after the first one, kids under 12 are always FREE!
 Bring your kids and your kid’s friends, so they can learn to pan, drywash, PLUS the kids even have their own free metal detecting area!

-SIGN UP here: https://www.publiclandsforthepeople.org/fallfest-2024-registration/
+SIGN UP here: https://www.publiclandsforthepeople.org/fallfest-2025-registration/

 Bring your metal detector and drywasher and keep all the GOLD you find!
 It is a dry, high desert claim with ample area for dry camping.
 Be aware there is wildlife living out there, we are visiting their home (in the part of the desert that the claim is in, we’ve seen foxes, coyotes, snakes, lizards, jack rabbits, etc.).
 Do not dig near their homes.
+We have clean porta-potties on site, extra drinking water and a group campfire every evening and Saturday is the potluck dinner and raffle.
+We exercise our First Amendment rights at Miner’s Church and Fellowship Sunday morning at 8:30 am to about 9:30 or 10.

 You can check in beginning at 9 am Thursday and stay until Sunday afternoon.
-Be sure and show off the gold you find, we all enjoy seeing that freshly dug up gold!
+Be sure and show off the gold you find, we all enjoy seeing that freshly dug gold!
 Volunteers get to come in a day early and stay a day after Fallfest ends.

 If you are new and need help learning how to set up and run your equipment, we’ve got you covered.
 Need gear?
 The mining community is always willing to share.
 We will have some loaner equipment available, and there will be experienced folks willing to help you, but the best option is to join the common dig (learn how a drywasher works and pan concentrates).
 Reach out to one of our volunteers on site.
 There will also be a panning station set up to use anytime.